1. How many runways does Heathrow have at present?

 The Airports Commission said it is likely the current runways in the South East will be full by 2030.
 There will be a need for a new runway.
 It will be particularly important for improving connections with the emerging economies such as China and India.
 The Commission concluded there is not a commercial case for a new runway outside the South East.
-It is equally clear that there is no immediate need for a new runway even in the South East: London remains the best-connected city in the world.

 11. What’s the economic case for a new runway at Heathrow?

 Heathrow Airport argues the UK economy will lose out unless Heathrow expands.
 Heathrow is one of Europe’s main ‘hub’ airports.
 A hub airport is one where a lot of people transfer from one airline to the other without leaving the airport.
 Heathrow argues these ‘transfer’ passengers are important for this reason: transfer passengers make it economical for airlines to run more frequent flights to more destinations.
 One of the examples they use is Mexico City.
 There are enough passengers who want to fly directly between London and Mexico City to warrant a few flights a week.
 But if you add in Mexico City bound passengers who are transferring at Heathrow from smaller airports such as Copenhagen, they make it commercially viable to run many more flights from London to Mexico City each week which in turn makes London potentially a more attractive place for Mexican businesses to invest in (or vice versa).

 12. Is Heathrow’s economic argument for expansion accepted by everyone?